 Submitting Department City Council Contact Name Paul Dillon Contact Email & Phone pdillon@spokanecity.org Council Sponsor(s) CM Dillon, CM Zappone, CM Navarrete Select Agenda Item Type ☐ Consent ☐ Discussion Time Requested: 5 Agenda Item Name Ordinance relating to residential rental properties use the Fiscal Impact box below for relevant financial information An ordinance requiring a minimum of 180 days' prior notice to tenants whenever the housing costs to be charged a tenant are to increase and creating a new section, 10.57.160.
-Proposed Council Action Move resolution to legislative meeting Funding Source Total Cost: Approved in current year budget? □ Yes □ No ☒ N/A Funding Source □ One-time □ Recurring Specify funding source: Department's Operating Budget onus for notice is on landlords, not the city.
+Proposed Council Action Move resolution to legislative meeting e-time Recurring ment's Operating Budget onus for notice is on landlords, not the city.
 The city will monitor How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
-If proper notice is not given, tenants have the ability to make a complaint with code enforcement. is the right solution?
+If proper notice is not given, tenants have the ability to make a complaint with code enforcement.
 How will data be collected regarding the effectiveness of this program, policy, or product to ensure it s the right solution?
 Data will be gathered through tenant reporting.
 Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, Sustainability Action Plan, Capital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?
 This ordinance will improve the health and safety of city residents that rent property.
 It provides a tenant additional time to find an alternate location to rent if the increase is unaffordable or allows additional time for a tenant to assess financial ability to pay the increase.